tbebekis/AspNetCore-Mvc-Request-Localization/README.md

 ## Asp.Net Core 3.0 MVC Request Localization
 There are two options:
 - either use a classic approach, that is a  [`Middleware`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware) that handles the culture changing.
 You may find an example of that approach in [Microsoft's documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/write#middleware-class).
 Another one example using Middleware is provided by the sample application of this post.
-- or use the `Request Culture Provider` class.
+- or use a `Request Culture` Provider.

 ### The Middleware option